timdonnelly/Advance/README.md

 /// Some time in the future...

+/// The value will keep the same velocity that it had from the preceeding
-/// The value will slowly come to a stop. centerAnimator.decay(initialVelocity: CGPoint(x: 20, y: 40))
+/// animation, and a decay function will slowly bring movement to a stop. centerAnimator.decay(drag: 2.0)

 ```